randomwalk94/academic-kickstart/content/about.md

 caption = "1950s"
 +++

-This page will have much information about me. [template](https://randomwalk94.github.io/remark/template.html)
+This page will have much information about me. <a href = "https://randomwalk94.github.io/remark/template.html" target = "_self">template </a>

 | Command           | Description                    |
 | ------------------| ------------------------------ |